The Torah Portion of Tetzaveh

 A Moral Lesson

-On Wednesday, the 13th of Adar (during the week after Parshat Tetzaveh/Zachor,) is the Fast of Esther.
+On Thursday, the 11th of Adar, is the Fast of Esther.
 After Mincha, the unwalled cities give a remembrance for the half shekel.
-On Thursday, the 14th of Adar, is Purim in the unwalled cities, and the walled cities give a remembrance for the half shekel after Mincha.
-Friday the 15th of Adar is Purim in the walled cities.
+On Sunday, the 14th of Adar, is Purim in the unwalled cities, and the walled cities give a remembrance for the half shekel after Mincha.
+Monday the 15th of Adar is Purim in the walled cities.
 One needs to be careful, at the time when he gives the remembrance for the half shekel, that he shouldn't say "this is for the half a shekel", because it is not appropriate at this time (since we don't have the Temple).
 Rather, he should say it's a "Zacher l'mechatzit hashekel" (remembrance for the half shekel).

 The Torah Portion of "Tetzaveh" has 101 verses, 4 positive commandments and 4 negative commandments.
 Two Torah scrolls are taken out.
 In the first scroll, the Torah Portion for the week is read.
-In the second scroll, The Maftir. which is Parshat Zachor, is read from the end of the Torah Portion of Ki Taitzai.The Haftorah is "Ko Amar Hashem Pakaditti" (Shmuel Aleph 16)
+In the second scroll, the Maftir, which is Parshat Zachor, is read from the end of the Torah Portion of Ki Taitzai.The Haftorah is "Ko Amar Hashem Pakaditti" (Shmuel Aleph 15